eyosen/PI-Web-API-Client-VBA/docs/Api/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **CreateElementTemplateWithHttpInfo**
-> CreateElementTemplateWithHttpInfo(string webId, PIElementTemplate template)
+> CreateElementTemplateWithHttpInfo(string webId, PIElementTemplate template, string webIdType = null)

 Create a template at the Asset Database root.
 Specify InstanceType of "Element" or "EventFrame" to create element or event frame template respectively.
 Only these two types of templates can be created.